Montana RN to BSN Programs

 The courses that form the structure of the RN to BSN programs is just as important as the clinical rounds and mentorship opportunities that are part of the coursework.
-For an example, students at Montana's University of Great Falls can expect upper division courses like Nursing Research and Theories of Professionalism as parts of the curriculum they will undertake.
+For example, students at Montana's University of Providence can expect upper-division courses like Nursing Research and Theories of Professionalism as parts of the curriculum they will undertake.

 Deciding to bridge from RN to BSN means that you're probably already holding down a full-time nursing job - quitting to return to school may or may not be doable.
 Nurses in the state can also work toward their RN to BSN online from one of several online RN to BSN programs offered through in-state universities, which can help them achieve their career goals at a flexible pace, while also accessing in-state residency discounts on tuition.